techdr1ve/perun/README.md

 * Create MySQL database using SQL script located in [04_MySQL](https://github.com/szporwolik/perun/tree/master/04_MySQL); note that you need just a one database per DCS server machine - multiple instances pushing data to the one database are supported
 * Ensure that your MySQL config is not using STRICT_TRANS_TABLES

+## Create mySQL Database (if you do not already have one)
+* Simplest, most integrated way is download latest version of [XAMPP](https://www.apachefriends.org/download.html)
+* Then head over to the perun [Discord](https://discord.gg/MTahREx) and in 'general' section and search for 'How to get mySQL & PHP Server Running' for instructions and troubleshooting
+* Once you have read the above instructions and gotten mySQL and the FE webpage to work ... then do the following
+* Copy over the [HERE](/05_Misc/05_PHP_Example/fullstatsdcswebpagephp) folder to your C:\xampp\htdocs directory ... note this folder name will be called
+* Make sure the new SQL DB is linked up with the myPHPAdmin page DB
+* Use .htaccess only if you want to lock your webpage up with at password
+* Once all connected up with perun check the webpage from in your browser localhost/fullstatsdcswebpagephp ... or whatever your db and webpage are named

 ## Running
 * Start DCS World and host multiplayer session
   * by default the TCP port 48621 is in use as target port - ensure that port and instance ID in the options sections of the Lua file matches data